idanarye/nvim-impairative/README.md

 SETUP
 =====

 Install Impairative with your plugin manager of choice.
-There is no need to call `require'impairative'.setup`.
+There is no need to call `require'impairative'.setup`, [but it can still be used as an entry point](#configuring-with-setup).

 CONTROLING OPTIONS
 ------------------